 The distinction between dependence and codependency is an important one.
 In a healthy relationship, two people are dependent on one another.
 They rely on each other emotionally for support, but they have their own interests and successes.
 In a codependent relationship, there is little distinction between the two parties.
 The following examples help illustrate the difference between healthy dependence and unhealthy codependency:

 - In a dependent relationship, both parties make working on their relationship a priority, but they are free to pursue other interests and hobbies.
-In a codependent relationship, the codependent does not have any interests or values outside of the relationship.
+In a codependent relationship, the codependent does not have any interests or values outside the relationship.

 The Relationship between Codependency and Addiction

 Addiction often plays a role in a codependent relationship.
 Codependency does not necessarily go hand-in-hand with substance use disorders, but the original iteration of the term was to recognize the destructive relationships that often occur when someone in the family struggles with drug dependence.
-Codependency often occurs in people who are in relationships, manifesting in several different forms:
+Codependency often occurs in people who are in relationships, manifesting itself in several different forms:

 - Partners with someone who struggles with a substance use disorder